American Silver Eagle Coins

 |2013- W Rev Pr||235,689|

-Each silver American Eagle contains exactly 1 troy ounce of .999 fine silver.
+Each silver American Eagle contains exactly one troy ounce silver .999.
 The diameter of the coin is 1.598 inches and the edge is reeded.

 The Walking Liberty is shown on the obverse